ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Introduction

-To address these challenges, we introduce \textsc{ReFusion}, a masked diffusion large language model that elevates the parallel decoding process from the traditional token level to a higher slot level, progressively denoising slots in parallel from a fully masked sequence.
-Specifically, we partition the initially masked sequence into fixed-length, consecutive sub-sequences, i.e., slots, and unfold each decoding iteration into two synergistic steps: first, a diffusion-based planning step identifies a set of weakly dependent slots, and second, an autoregressive infilling step decodes these slots in parallel (Figure~\ref{fig:refusion}).
-This design is guided by a key finding from our pilot study (\S\ref{sec:pilot_study}): inter-token dependency is highly localized, decaying significantly with distance.
-Therefore, serializing adjacent tokens within a slot directly mitigates the violation of conditional independence for these strongly-coupled tokens.
-Furthermore, such a simple design also uniquely achieves two critical benefits simultaneously: (1) By repositioning newly generated slots~\citep{sahoo2025esoteric} to precede masked ones for the next decoding iteration, \textsc{ReFusion} naturally accommodates causal attention that allows the KV states of \textit{all} previously generated tokens to be seamlessly reused; And (2) it reduces the learning complexity from an intractable token combination space to a substantially more manageable slot permutation space.
+To address these challenges, we introduce \textsc{ReFusion}, a masked diffusion large language model leveraging sequence reorganization with a causal attention framework.
+Specifically, we partition the masked sequence into fixed-length, consecutive sub-sequences, referred to as slots.
+During each decoding step, \textsc{ReFusion} performs diffusion-based slot selection followed by parallel autoregressive infilling within these slots.
+Subsequently, the newly decoded slots are reordered to the front of the remaining masked slots (Figure~\ref{fig:refusion}).
+This design yields two critical benefits: \textbf{(1) Full KV Cache Reuse:} \textsc{ReFusion} seamlessly reuses the KV states of \textit{all} previously generated tokens without sacrificing the MDM's flexible generation order. \textbf{(2) Reduced Learning Complexity:} By serializing adjacent tokens within a slot, \textsc{ReFusion} mitigates the conditional independence violations typical of MDMs.
+This significantly reduces the learning complexity, transforming an intractable token combination space into a manageable slot permutation space.
 Appendix~\ref{comparison} compares \textsc{ReFusion} and existing MDMs in detail.

 \definecolor{ReFusionRed}{RGB}{218, 112, 128} \definecolor{QwenBlue}{RGB}{40, 66, 138}